-Will Delegates Cafe, the on-site Starbucks store, and the Museum Store be open?
+Are Delegates Cafe, the on-site Starbucks store, and the Museum Store open?

-The Museum Store will be open during museum hours.
+The Museum Store is open during museum hours.

-During this phase, Delegates Cafe will not be open.
+During this phase, Delegates Cafe is not open.

-Are you holding private rental events during the reopening phase?
+Are you holding private rental events during this phase of reopening?

 Following capacity guidelines from the City of Philadelphia, we are able to host some small events in our indoor spaces.
 For questions about facility rentals, please contact [email protected].